-In the patch evaluation stage, \toolname{} aims to assess the correctness and quality of the patches returned in the previous stage, thus guiding LLMs toward identifying potentially correct patches.
+In the patch evaluation stage, \toolname{} aims to estimate both the correctness and the future potential of the patches returned in the previous stage, thus guiding the framework toward high-value search directions.
 After the Patch Generation stage, we execute test cases to verify the correctness of the generated patches $a^{\prime}$.
 If a patch passes all test cases, it is marked as a plausible patch and retained for further human inspection.
-If it fails any test case, it is treated as a partial patch that needs to be refined later, and is added as a new patch node to the existing patch tree for continued exploration.
+If it fails any test case, it is not immediately discarded; instead, it is treated as an intermediate patch that may still be useful for future refinement and is added as a new node to the search structure.
 Following this, \toolname{} performs a quality assessment of the generated patches using two evaluation strategies: LLM-as-Judge and Test-as-Judge.

 \textbf{LLM-as-Judge}.
 This strategy utilizes LLMs to score the quality of generated patches in scenarios where test coverage is limited.
-For example, a significant portion of bugs in the Defects4J dataset are associated with only a single fault-trigging test case.
-In such cases, relying solely on test outcomes may lead to sparse reward signals, which reduces the accuracy of the evaluation and the effectiveness of the repair process.
+For example, a significant portion of bugs in the Defects4J dataset are associated with only a single fault-triggering test case.
+In such cases, relying solely on test outcomes may lead to sparse reward signals, which reduces the accuracy of evaluation and the effectiveness of repair.
 To address this issue, \toolname{} employs LLM-as-Judge to evaluate patch quality based on semantic and contextual information rather than exclusively on test results.
-The input to the evaluation model includes test cases, test results, buggy code, candidate patches, surrounding code context, the reasoning trace of CoT, and the reflection output.
+The input to the evaluation model includes test cases, test results, buggy code, candidate patches, surrounding code context, the reasoning trace, and the reflection output.
 The raw score generated by the LLM is further normalized under defined constraints to ensure consistency and fairness in reward computation.
-The final reward $R(a)$ is defined as follows:
+The reward $R(a)$ is defined as: